osg-htc/docs/docs/data/install-hadoop.md

 #### Upgrading the Secondary Namenode

-Once the primary namenode has exited safe mode, verify that the secondary namenode has the HDFS rpms from OSG 3.4.
+Once the primary NameNode has exited safe mode, verify that the secondary NameNode has the HDFS rpms from OSG 3.4.
-Once that is done, turn on the secondary namenode service:
+Once that is done, turn on the secondary NameNode service:

 ``` console
 root@secondary-namenode # /etc/init.d/hadoop-hdfs-secondarynamenode start